mattrussi/gitlab-com-runbooks/docs/logging/scaling.md

 instances.
 We need to update the lifecycle policy for the right template level to make sure we allow enough shards per instance to fit the new index size.

+We can determine how many `total_shards_per_node` to set for the warm data tier to accomodate the new number of shards by dividing the number of shards by the number of instances in a zone in the warm tier.
+Right now, the warm tier has 5 instances per zone, so growing to a size of 19 (for example), would require a warm tier instance to be able to host 3.8 shards.
+We round up to 4.

 Create an MR to update these values:

 * `number_of_shards` in elastic/managed-objects/lib/settings_gprd.libsonnet